ShahedSabab/Churn-Detection-using-Spark/README.md

 ## Customer Churn Detection

 The dataset includes different information about customers.
 The objective is to predict customer churn from the data.
-The input data is highly imbalanced consisting 150 chur and 750 no churn customer.
+The input data is highly imbalanced consisting 150 churn (i.e., churn = 1) and 750 no churn (i.e., churn = 0) customers.
+Check the customer_churn.csv dataset for details.

 • MLlib and pyspark is used to build the model.
 • Feature vectorization is performed to convert the categorical features.